Rotterdam in the Netherlands will host the 2021 Eurovision Song Contest

 Since the year 2000, France, Germany, Spain, and United Kingdom have been granted an automatic pass to the Grand Final thanks to their respective broadcasters providing significant financial support.
 When Italy returned to the Contest in 2011, they were also granted this pass.
 This group is known as the Big Five.

-The host country is also granted an automatic pass into the Grand Final and will draw its running order assignment during the semi-final allocation process.
+The host country is also granted an automatic pass into the Grand Final and will draw its running order assignment prior to the competition.